 |May 7, 2013||Life in the Parish: Deepening Your Roots|

 How will the small group discussion work?

-The discussion questions for each session will help you internalize the main points of the teaching as well as make the teaching more personal by considering how to apply the teaching to everyday life.
+The presenter will offer discussion questions which the group can use.
 One or two trained leaders will moderate the discussion in each group.
 The purpose of the small groups is to share reflections and to grow in community, so the discussion leaders are there to facilitate that (and to clear up any misunderstandings), not to “steer” the discussion.

 Must someone participate regularly or could someone come only on occasion?

 Only those preparing for a Sacrament have an obligation to attend regularly.
 Parishioners (or indeed anyone) interested in a particular topic are entirely welcome to come for that session only.
 But we do anticipate that most participants will be fairly regular in their attendance.

 What should I do if I want to attend the Main Event?